Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 TBD

 ### Known Issues
-1) The MetaMask connect button does not always refresh to show wallet connection and chainID even if just connected.
-It can update simply by hitting "Connect."
+1) The MetaMask connect button does not always refresh to show wallet connection and chainID even if just connected through MetaMask pop-up.
+It can update network information simply by hitting "Connect."
 This is an issue with React "state" and "props" and will have to be corrected in a future update.
 The fix is to rewrite all class components as functional components and use hooks / React context instead, along with expanded "web3-react".

 2) The proposal table does not always dynamically refresh when more patrons "Endorse", or when the Curator completes "Finalize", but can immediately update by refreshing the browser.
 This is also a React issue (see above).
 The components need to be rewritten as functional components and the "router" refresh needs a different state/props configuraton with React context.
 This is outside the project scope and will be done for a future release (see "Further Background" markdown file).